BorealisAI/lite_tracer/README.md

 3) untracked files in the project;
 3) any command line arguments supplied at runtime.

-As the name suggests, LiteTracer is desinged to be as lightweight as possible.
+As the name suggests, LiteTracer is designed to be as lightweight as possible.
 It is a minimalistic toolset and convention to enable reproducible experimental research, rather than a framework that one has to learn about.

 ## To track: